-Dubai is known for luxury, modern architecture, the Burj Khalifa and the world's most luxury hotel Burj Al Arab.
+Dubai is known for its luxury, modern architecture, Burj Khalifa, and the world’s most luxurious hotel Burj Al Arab.

 What to do in Dubai?

 - 1. Dubai Mall & Lake Burj Dubai below the Burj Khalifa